donbr/developerWorks/README.md

-# developerWorks
-Code for a tutorial that makotogo wrote for IBM developerWorks
+Based on the Hyperledger Composer Perishable Goods sample network and Steven Perry's developerWorks tutorial that customizes it.